Camillolevi/ShopOnline/README.md

 # History
 This project was made during the second year at University of Firenze.
 # Issues
-It contains some important Java patterns.
+It contains some important Java patterns and the J-Unit test for all the classes inside the project.